RACP Grant Process at a Glance

 Return to main RACP page

 After the Governor approves the release of funding for a RACP project, the Office of the Budget sends an Award Letter to serve as written notification authorizing the preparation and submission to OB a formal and complete Redevelopment Assistance Capital Program Application for the project.
+Within 30 days of receiving notification of award an applicant must notify the Office of Budget if the applicant accepts the grant.
 The Application contains 22 tabs that must be addressed, including the match amount, plans and specifications, budget and detailed sources of funding.
 All Applicants must submit their Applications within six (6) months of the date of the Award Letter, and RACP Applicants must be able to demonstrate that at least 50% of the required non-state funds necessary to complete the project are secured at the time of the Application.

 Once the Office of the Budget receives the grant Application, a preliminary review is conducted and a state-hired consultant is engaged to conduct a thorough review of the Application.
 After the consultant’s assessment, a report is forwarded to the Office of the Budget.
 The budget office reviews the report and prepares the Grant Agreement, which will contain applicable special conditions.